-CDG Brand worked with National Museum of Ireland, Carlow Museum and National Museum Country Life as a contractor to service the design requirements of the various Museum’s.
-This contract still continues with Carlow Museum Curator, Dermot Mulligan.
-We helped produce various designs and graphics for various museum exhibitions and web requirements specifically the Local Authoritys Museums Network.
-One of the projects undertaken here was a National Museum Exhibition “whitewash & Thatch”.
+CDG Brand has worked with the National Museum of Ireland, including the National Museum Country Life and Carlow County Museum and the Local Area Museum’s Network LAMN. supplying branding and design services, including digital design and marketing and web design and development.
+CDG is currently working with Carlow Museum Curator Dermot Mulligan and the LAMN, supporting them with SLA’s brand and web design to date.
+We helped produce various designs and graphics for various museum exhibitions and web requirements, specifically the Local Authority Museums Network.
+One of the projects showcased here was a National Museum Exhibition, “whitewash & Thatch”.

-A fascinating collection of drawings of thatched cottages, made by students at the UCD School of Architecture in the 1930s and 1940s, It has being shown at the National Museum’s Country Life division, Turlough House, Castlebar, Co Mayo. and many other regional museums Like Carlow and Galway.
+A fascinating collection of drawings of thatched cottages, made by students at the UCD School of Architecture in the 1930s and 1940s, It has been shown at the National Museum’s Country Life division, Turlough House, Castlebar, Co Mayo. and many other regional museums, Like Carlow and Galway.

 It also includes a series of four pastel drawings by artist Seán Keating RHA (1889-1977), vibrantly illustrating the interior and furniture of a traditional house in Kishkeam, Co Cork.
 It is the first time that this series has been shown in public.